 (a) EPMI shall submit to MDEA, unless otherwise agreed by the Parties, on or

-before the tenth (10th) day of each calendar month, a statement for the preceding month detailing all information necessary to determine and calculate the savings and the fee to be paid EPMI.
-The statement shall set forth the Market Price in each Confirmation, the quantity of Products that were sold and scheduled for delivery in the previous month, and the costs actually incurred in connection with such Transactions, together with any other relevant information.
-EPMI shall remit the proceeds of all Transactions, less any and all fees due EPMI pursuant to the terms of this Agreement by wire transfer on the 20th day of each calendar month (Payment Date), pursuant to instructions for such wire transfer provided by MDEA.
-In the event that the proceeds are insufficient to cover the minimum monthly fee of Twelve Thousand Five Hundred Dollars ($12,000.00) MDEA following receipt of a written invoice from EPMI, remit to EPMI the amount of funds necessary to make full payment of the minimum monthly fee in accordance with the Timely Payment of Purchases by Public Bodies Law of Mississippi.
+before the tenth (10th) day of each calendar month, a statement for the preceding month detailing all information necessary to determine and calculate the costs be paid EPMI.
+The statement shall set forth the Market Price in each Confirmation, the quantity of Products that were bought or sold and scheduled for delivery in the previous month, and the costs actually incurred in connection with such Transactions, together with any other relevant information.
+If the proceeds of the sales to third parties of Products exceeds the costs incurred in the supplying of Energy from market resources, EPMI shall remit the proceeds of all Transactions, less any and all costs and fees due EPMI pursuant to the terms of this Agreement and any Confirmations by wire transfer on the 20th day of each calendar month (Payment Date), pursuant to instructions for such wire transfer provided by MDEA.
+In the event that the proceeds are insufficient to cover the minimum monthly fee of Twelve Thousand Five Hundred Dollars ($12,500.00) MDEA following receipt of a written invoice from EPMI, remit to EPMI the amount of funds necessary to make full payment of the minimum monthly fee plus the costs expended in accordance with the Timely Payment of Purchases by Public Bodies Law of Mississippi.

-(b) For the period during which this ILA is effective, EPMI shall be paid a fee equal to the sum of 1) the Incentive Fee and 2) a fee of $1/MWhr above the delivered price for purchases of Off-Peak Power; provided, however, the fee shall be not less than ($12,500.00) Dollars per calendar month.
+(b) For the period during which this ILA is effective, EPMI shall be paid a fee equal to the sum of 1) the Incentive Fee and 2) a fee of $1/MWhr above the delivered price for purchases of Off-Peak Power.; provided, however, the fee shall be not less than ($12,500.00) Dollars per calendar month.
 For any part month, the minimum monthly amount shall be divided by thirty (30) and multiplied times the number of days in the part month in which this Agreement was in effect.

 (c) If either Party shall fail to remit any amount payable when due under the terms of this ILA, interest on any undisputed portion of the sum shall accrue consistent with applicable Mississippi Law (including the Timely Payment of Purchases by Public Bodies Law of Mississippi), at a rate equal to the lesser of (i) the per annum rate of interest equal to the prime lending rate as may be published in the Wall Street Journal under “Money Rates” on such date (or if not published on such day on the most recent preceding day on which published) plus 2% per annum and (ii) the maximum rate permitted by applicable law (Interest Rate) until the unpaid and undisputed amount and the accruing interest are paid in full.
 For the purpose of this Section, payments received by either Party after 2:00 p.m.
 CPT shall be considered to have been paid on the following Business Day.
 All references contained in this Agreement to $ or Dollars shall refer to the lawful currency of the United States of America.

-(e) If either Party, in good faith, disputes the amount of any payment, or any part thereof, such Party (Disputing Party) shall provide a written explanation of the basis for the dispute.
+(d) If either Party, in good faith, disputes the amount of any payment, or any part thereof, such Party (Disputing Party) shall provide a written explanation of the basis for the dispute.

-(f) The Parties hereby agree that Parties shall have the right but not the obligation to set off and discharge mutual debts and payment obligations due and owing to each other pursuant to this ILA, through netting, in which case amounts owed by each Party to the other Party under any provisions of this ILA shall be netted so that only the excess amount remaining due shall be paid by the Party who owes it.
+(e) The Parties hereby agree that Parties shall have the right but not the obligation to set off and discharge mutual debts and payment obligations due and owing to each other pursuant to this ILA, through netting, in which case amounts owed by each Party to the other Party under any provisions of this ILA shall be netted so that only the excess amount remaining due shall be paid by the Party who owes it.